-- (2)) Documentation to be submitted as part of appeal to INS.
-The family, shall forward to the designated INS office any additional documentation or written explanation in support of the appeal.
-This material must include a copy of the INS document verification request form G-845S (used to process the secondary verification request)) or such other form specified by the INS, and cover letter indicating that the family is requesting an appeal of the INS immigration status verification results. - (3) Decision by INS. - to the family, with a copy to THA, a decision within 30-days of its receipt of documentation concerning the family's appeal of the verification of immigration status.
-If, for any reason, the INS is unable to issue a decision within the 30 day time period, the INS will inform the family and THA of the reasons for the delay. - hearing procedures.
-When THA receives a copy of the INS decision, THA shall notify the family of its right to request an informal hearing on THA's ineligibility.
+(i) When decision will be issued.
+The INS will issue to the family, with a copy to VHA, a decision within 30 days of its receipt of documentation concerning the family's appeal of the verification of immigration status.
+If, for any reason, the INS is unable to issue a decision within the 30 day time period, the INS will inform the family and VHA of the reasons for the delay.

-determination in accordance with the procedures of paragraph (f) of this section.

-(f) Informal hearing.

-- (1) When request for hearing is to be made.
-After notification of the INS decision on appeal, or in lieu of request of appeal to the INS, the family may request that THA provide a hearing.
-This request must be made either within 14 days of the date THA mails or delivers the notice under paragraph (d) of this section, or within 14 days of the mailing of the INS appeal decision issued in accordance with paragraph (e) of this section (established specified period) upon good cause shown: - (2) Extension of time to request hearing.
-THA shall extend the period of time for requesting a hearing (for a specified period) upon good cause shown.

-(3): Informal hearing procedures:

-- (i) For residents, the procedures for the hearing before.

-THA are set forth in THA's adopted grievance procedure. - (ii) For applicants, the procedures for the informal hearing before THA are as follows: - (A) Hearing before an impartial individual.
-The applicant shall be provided a hearing before any person(s) designated by THA (including an officer or employee of THA), other than a person who made or approved the decision under review, and other than a person who is a subordinate of the person who made or approved the decision; - (B) Examination of evidence.
-THA shall be provided the opportunity to examine and copy at the applicant's expense, at a reasonable time in advance of the hearing, any documents in the possession of THA pertaining to the applicant's eligibility status, or in the possession of the INS (as permitted by INS requirements), including any records and regulations that may be relevant to the hearing;
+- (ii) Notification of INS decision and of informal hearing procedures.
+When VHA receives a copy of the INS decision, VHA shall notify the family of its rights to request an informal hearing on VHA's ineligibility determination in accordance with the procedures of paragraph (f) of this section. - (f) Informal hearing. - (1) When request for hearing is to be made.
+After notification of the INS decision on appeal, or in lieu of request of appeal to the INS, the family may request that VHA provide a hearing.
+This request must be made either within 14 days of the date VHA mails or delivers the notice under paragraph (d) of this section, or within 14 days of the mailing of the INS appeal decision issued in accordance with paragraph (e) of this section (established specified period) upon good cause shown. - (2) Extension of time to request hearing.
+VHA shall extend the period of time for requesting a hearing (for a specified period) upon good cause shown. - (3) Informal hearing procedures - For residents, the procedures for the hearing before VHA are set forth in VHA's adopted grievance procedure. - (ii) For applicants, the procedures for the informal hearing before VHA are as follows: - (A) Hearing before an impartial individual.
+The applicant shall be provided a hearing before any person(s) designated by VHA (including an officer or employee of VHA), other than a person who made or approved the decision under review, and other than a person who is subordinate of the person who made or approved the decision; - (B) Examination of evidence.
+VHA shall be provided the opportunity to examine and copy at the applicant's expense, at a reasonable time in advance of the hearing, any documents in the possession of VHA pertaining to the applicant's eligibility status, or in the possession of the INS (as permitted by INS requirements), including any records and regulations that may be relevant to the hearing; - (C) Presentation of evidence and arguments in support of eligible status.
+The applicant shall be provided the opportunity to present evidence and arguments in support of eligible status.
+Evidence may be considered without regard to admissibility under the rules of evidence applicable to judicial proceedings;